cocos/cocos-docs/en/asset-manager/index.md

 ## Release of resources

-Starting with v2.4, Creator provides a more convenient mechanism for releasing resources.
+Asset Manager provides a more convenient mechanism for releasing resources.
 When releasing a resource, you only need to focus on the resource itself and no longer on its dependent resources.
 The engine attempts to release its dependent resources based on the number of references, to reduce the complexity of managing resource releases for users.
 For example:

 ```js
 cc.resources.load('prefabs/enemy', cc.Prefab, function (err, asset) {